nkoroste/dotfiles/README.md

 Added `init.sh` which was inspired from (donnemartin/dev-setup)[https://github.com/donnemartin/dev-setup]

+TODO:
+- add github SSH generation scripts
+- Add docs for Alfrad configuration
+- Add docs for:
+  - Configuring Alfrad
+  - Configuring iterm2 Profile
+  - Configuring zsh theme
+  - Configuring zfz for zsh

 Some iTerm2 manual configuration:
 In iTerm > Preferences..., in the tab Profiles, create a new one with the "+" icon, and rename it to your first name for example.
 Then, select Other Actions... > Set as Default.
 Under the section Window, change the size to something better, like Columns: 125 and Rows: 35.
 I also like to set General > Working Directory > Reuse previous session's directory.
-Finally, I change the way the option key works so that I can quickly jump between words as described here.
+Enable unlimited scrollback under Terminal.
+Finally, I change the way the option key works so that I can quickly jump between words as described [here](https://apple.stackexchange.com/questions/154292/iterm-going-one-word-backwards-and-forwards).

 When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
 Close the window and open a new one to see the size change.